Learn how semantically annotated texts enhance the delivery of content online with Ontotext's News On the Web (NOW) demo.

 Searching for, presenting and grouping information is burdensome when done manually.
 NOW makes these processes easier, being able to automatically:

-Annotation suggesting that Samsung and Huawei are competitors.
+Semantic annotation suggesting that Samsung and Huawei are competitors.

 These concepts can be further related to each other, depending on the reader’s information needs and interests.